Proposals (Phase 1)

 Grade C

-will be given to the non-accepted proposals, which, however, will get the permission from the TAC to be observed.
+will be given to rejected proposals, which, however, will get the permission from the TAC to be observed.
 In this way the TAC will ensure that there are more programs than necessary to fill the time reserved for QM, which gives more flexibility and backup options during observations.
 Grade C observations will be performed in good or reasonable weather, when there are no A or B targets. -

 Grade F